Certificate IV in Textile Design, Development and Production - MST40116

-This practical, hands-on, studio-based program gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.
+This practical, hands-on, studio-based course gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.

 Develop your knowledge and practical skills to create designs for knitted, woven and printed fabrics or textile products for a range of contexts, including fashion, interiors, homewares, craft and other commercial applications.

 In the Certificate IV you will develop skills in drawing, painting and illustration, design and concept development and textile history and contemporary practice.
 You’ll learn how to present your concepts using computer-aided design techniques.

 In the Advanced Diploma stage of the course you will develop sophisticated skills and expertise in colour, drawing, design and computing, enabling you to plan, develop and produce screen-printed, machine-knitted or woven fabrics for a variety of applications.